guardian/frontend/docs/fronts.md

 ## Service Level Metrics & Alerts

 The metrics relate principally to the production of `pressed.json` files.
-Because a large number of concurrent ContentApi requests are made in order to produce each one of these, the Presser is the point in the architecture where heavy 3rd party dependency introcuces the most significant potential point of failure.
+Because a large number of concurrent ContentApi requests are made in order to produce each one of these, the Presser is the point in the architecture where heavy 3rd party dependency introduces the most significant potential point of failure.

 ### Succesive press failures - MANUAL presser (facia-tool)

 * __Detail__ : immediately after a collection is edited within the Fronts Editor, the Presser is invoked to re-create the `pressed.json` files for any front containing that collection.

-* __Metrics__  : if the number of *consecutive* failures of the Presser to produce `pressed.json` files exceeds N, the healhcheck fails.
-The counter is however immediately reset by any succesful pressing.
+* __Metrics__  : if the number of *consecutive* failures of the Presser to produce `pressed.json` files exceeds N, the healthcheck fails.
+The counter is however immediately reset by any successful pressing.

 * __Consequence__ : Instance terminates.